 Once you've figured out your budget, choosing the right CPU for your system comes down to what you plan to use it for.
 If gaming is your main focus, with your PC otherwise only really used for casual web browsing, email, and video watching, then an eight-core CPU is more than enough for your needs, with six-core chips mostly being ample too.

-If you're on a budget, though, X3D chips can be a bit expensive, so opting for the six-core AMD Ryzen 9600X or the six-performance-core Intel Core i5 14600K is sensible.
+If you're on a budget, though, X3D chips can be a bit expensive, so opting for the six-core AMD Ryzen 9600X is a good way to get a foot into the AMD AM5 platform - ideal for a future upgrade.
+Otherwise, Intel's new Core Ultra 5 250K Plus is the best value option right now.

 If you want more of an all-round powerhouse of a CPU to provide massive multi-core processing power for tasks other than gaming, then you may want to consider a CPU with more than eight cores.
-The 16-core AMD Ryzen 9 9950X3D is the best overall CPU right now, but the Intel Core i9 14900K is also a mighty powerful chip.
+The 16-core AMD Ryzen 9 9950X3D is the best overall CPU right now when taking gaming into account, but the 24-core Intel Core Ultra 7 270K Plus is not too far off its gaming pace while being the even quicker at everything else.

 Meanwhile, if you really want to save some money, then it's also worth considering an AMD APU, which not only has a CPU inside it, but also a basic-level Radeon GPU, meaning you don't need to buy a separate graphics card at all.
 These chips, such as the Ryzen 5 8600G, can cope with basic gaming at 1080p with low settings, but they're not as quick as AMD's full-fat CPUs if you do upgrade to a full graphics card at a later date.